 Dyslexia Support meetings: Parents discuss their challenges and how to best support their children.
 We share information, resources, ideas, and offer each other advocacy support.
 Educators are also welcome.

-We meet the second Tuesday @ 7pm of every month (unless otherwise specified).
+Second Tuesday of every month at 7pm (unless otherwise specified)

 Church of the Resurrection